rgeraldes24/go-zond/README.md

 $ bootnode --nodekey=boot.key
 ```

-With the bootnode online, it will display an [`enode` URL](https://ethereum.org/en/developers/docs/networking-layer/network-addresses/#enode)
+With the bootnode online, it will display an [`qnode` URL](https://ethereum.org/en/developers/docs/networking-layer/network-addresses/#enode)
 that other nodes can use to connect to it and exchange peer information.
 Make sure to
 replace the displayed IP address information (most probably `[::]`) with your externally
-accessible IP to get the actual `enode` URL.
+accessible IP to get the actual `qnode` URL.

 *Note: You could also use a full-fledged `gzond` node as a bootnode, but it's the less
 recommended way.*